choria-io/website/blog/content/post/2019/05/13/autonomous_agents.md

 draft: false
 ---

+Today we're launching a significant new feature that allow you to create a kind of automation that run on your nodes and do not need RPC interactions to initiate actions.

+These run forever and continuously interact with your node, they keep working if the node is disconnected from the middleware and do not require a central component to function.

+This release is a feature preview release, there are significant short comings like it's too hard today to get content on the nodes.
+We are launching this feature very early to solicit feedback and ideas to help us prioritize future work.

+## Overview
 The typical orchestration that people have done with MCollective or Choria has always taken the form of a conductor that tells the fleet what to do every step of the way.

 This works fine for a lot of things especially if you use features like Sub Collectives to create isolated network-near groups where you run a daemon that orchestrates just the little cluster.
 It's work so well in fact that this has always just been acceptable.